 Here’s a little more about these special little blooms if you aren’t already familiar with them.

 Zinnias, in general, are one of the easiest flowers to grow and they are the perfect flower for beginning flower farmers and gardeners to incorporate into their plots.
-To help new growers, I recently created a little “Grow Great Zinnias” booklet with all of my tips and tricks to growing this staple cutting garden flower.
+To help new growers, I recently created a little “Grow Great Zinnias” guide with all of my tips and tricks to growing this staple cutting garden flower.

 Last year I grew the scabiosa-flowered zinnia for the first time and I instantly fell in love with it.